This post may contain affiliate links. Please read our disclosure policy.

 No matter the occasion you make this for, I hope you love this Grain-Free Pumpkin Loaf!
 Comment below your favorite way to enjoy it.

-For more fall desserts:
+looking For more fall treats? try these!

 Apple Pecan Tart